-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2024 AND 2023 (Expressed in United States Dollars)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS JANUARY 31, 2025 AND 2024

 Intangible assets

 Intangible assets, which are not acquired as part of a business combination, are recognized at cost, net of accumulated amortization and accumulated impairment losses, if any.
 The internally generated intangible assets are recognized at development cost if they meet the criteria for capitalization.
 Intangibles acquired, if any, as part of a business combination are initially measured at their fair value on the acquisition date.
 Intangible assets are amortized on a straight-line basis over the estimated useful lives as follows: